 - Scent: A mother hamster spends a lot of time cleaning and caring for its young.
 The scent left on each baby helps the mother recognize the young.
-If a new scent, such as the scent of a human, is found on the babies, the mother might become confused and not recognize its own babies.
+If a new scent, such as the scent of a human, is found on the babies, the mother might become confused and not recognize her own babies.
 It may then kill and consume the perceived impostor because the scent of the baby changed.

 - Lack of food: Perhaps the most obvious reason why a hamster would eat its own babies is due to the lack of food.
-Any animal that is pregnant or nursing is using more energy in its body than it typically would to provide for its young.
+Any animal that is pregnant or nursing is using more energy in its body than it typically would provide for its young.
 Therefore, more food is so necessary.
 The hamster may simply be hungry, or the lack of food may result in the fear of being unable to provide for its baby.

-- Inability to care for all the babies: If a mother feels as though it is overwhelmed with its new litter of pups, especially if it is a larger litter, it may decide it is unable to care for all the babies and eat them.
+- Inability to care for all the babies: If a mother feels as though she is overwhelmed with her new litter of pups, especially if it is a larger litter, she may decide she is unable to care for all the babies and eat them.
 The mother does this out of good for the rest of the babies to help them survive, even though it doesn't look like a kind thing to do.